Passenger video shows people lining up on plane's wing

 Another passenger shouted, "Baby coming through!" and a man can be seen holding an infant in his arms as he walks along the other passengers in yellow life jackets getting drenched by rain.

-The cell phone video from passenger Darwing Silva captured the immediate, uncertain moments after the chartered jet from Guantanamo Bay, Cuba, landed at Naval Air Station Jacksonville on Friday night.
+The cell phone video from passenger Darwing Silva captured the immediate, uncertain moments after the chartered jet from Guantanamo Bay, Cuba, landed at Naval Air Station Jacksonville and ended up in the St. Johns River on Friday night.

 There were no serious injuries, although almost two dozen of the 143 passengers and crew members sought medical attention for minor injuries.
 A 3-month-old baby was hospitalized overnight for observation in an abundance of caution.